- Mezzotint on paper

 All the prints catalogued here came from the collection of Osbert Barnard, print dealer (of the firm Craddock and Barnard) and collector, who died in 1985 a few months after selling the prints at Sotheby's.
 The impressions of the original English Landscape subjects are those upon which he based his 'Revised List' of the states, first issued in typescript in 1970 and finally published in 1984.
 In an introductory note to the 1984 publication Barnard said that about 1952 he decided to begin collecting all the variant states he could find, with a view to producing a more accurate list than Shirley's, which was 'so incomplete and so full of errors as to be virtually useless'.
 Annotations on his mounts indicate the provenance of some impressions.
 Only three of the states described by Barnard were not represented in his own collection: 'River Stour, Suffolk', state II; 'Summer Morning', state IV; 'A Seabeach', state II.

-Engraved inscriptions as on T04037 but title now in 'struck' letters
+Engraved inscriptions as on T04037 but title re-engraved in 'thick and thin' letters